 Due to the pandemic:

-- OMHS is no longer arranging for individuals to travel from communities to Sioux Lookout to attend the service.
+- OMHS is not yet arranging for individuals to travel from communities to Sioux Lookout to attend the service.

 - OMHS counsellors have been instead connecting with individuals on the pending list to offer intermediate short-term phone/OTN support until we can resume normal practice.

-- Psychologists and Expressive Arts Therapists are connecting to clients by phone/OTN.
+- Psychologists and our Expressive Arts Therapist are connecting to clients by phone/OTN.

-- OMHS are continuing to accept referrals from Sioux Lookout Meno Ya Win Health Centre following a Med-Vac and ER assessment.
+- OMHS are accepting referrals from Sioux Lookout Meno Ya Win Health Centre following a Med-Vac and ER assessment.

 - In the interim OMHS are also accepting referrals from the Sioux Lookout Northern Clinic if an individual has mental health needs that must be addressed and cannot be put on a waitlist.

 - Individuals accepted into OMHS from the hospital/northern clinic are seen for counselling at our main office in Sioux Lookout.